Jonny-china/postcss-px-to-viewport/README.md

   - If value is regexp, it checks to see if the selector matches the regexp.
     - `[/^body$/]` will match `body` but not `.body`
 - `minPixelValue` (Number) Set the minimum pixel value to replace.
-- `mediaQuery` (Boolean) Allow px to be converted in media queries.
+- `mediaQuery` (Boolean or Regexp or Array of Regexp) Allow px to be converted in media queries.
+  - If value is regexp, the matches media queries params will be converted.
+  - If value is array, the elements of the array are regexp.
 - `replace` (Boolean) replaces rules containing vw instead of adding fallbacks.
 - `exclude` (Regexp or Array of Regexp) Ignore some files like 'node_modules'
   - If value is regexp, will ignore the matches files.